 The $100,000 cap on coronavirus-related distributions applies to all eligible retirement plans — including employer plans and IRAs — in which the qualified individual has an account.

 Example.
 Tom is a participant in his employer’s 401(k) plan and also has an IRA.
 Tom tests positive for COVID-19.
-He can take coronavirus-related distributions until Dec.
-31, 2020, from both his 401(k) plan account and his IRA.
-However, his total of 401(k) and IRA distributions cannot exceed $100,000.
+He can take coronavirus-related distributions through Dec.
+30, 2020, from both his 401(k) plan account and his IRA.
+However, his total 401(k) and IRA distributions cannot exceed $100,000.

 An employer is responsible for ensuring that a qualified individual takes no more than $100,000 in coronavirus-related distributions from all plans in the employer’s controlled group.
 However, employers do not have to determine whether a qualified individual has taken distributions from an IRA or a plan outside the controlled group that count toward the $100,000 cap.

 The act allows — but doesn’t require — a qualified individual to repay all or part of a coronavirus-related distribution.
 Repayments are treated as rollover contributions (the usual 60-day rollover deadline is deemed to be satisfied), so qualified individuals can repay their distributions to any employer-sponsored plan that accepts rollovers or to an IRA.
 If a qualified individual takes an in-service coronavirus-related distribution and then terminates employment, the individual can repay the distribution to the employer’s 401(k) plan if it accepts rollovers from former employees.
 If not, the individual can roll the distribution over to an IRA.

 The total amount repaid cannot exceed the amount of the distribution (so the distribution can’t be repaid with interest).
 Qualified individuals have three years from the day after receiving a coronavirus-related distribution to repay it.
 If a qualified individual takes more than one coronavirus-related distribution, then each distribution has its own three-year repayment period.